diggahdee/diggahdee.github.io/_posts/2021-12-04-love-jesus-follow-god.md

 title:  "Love Jesus, follow God?"
 subtitle: Where does the Bible say to love Jesus and follow God
 description: Diving into what the word says about who to follow and who to love, and what does that tell me about God the father and Jesus the son.
-image: /assets/images/way-to-love.jpeg
+image: /assets/images/follow-love.jpeg
 # optimized_image: https://res.cloudinary.com/dm7h7e8xj/image/upload/c_scale,w_380/v1559821647/theme2_ylcxxz.jpg
 category: bible study
 tags:
-  - deep thoughts
+  - think about
   - Jesus
   - commandments
 author: unknown